Continuation-of-Ashford/ashford-docs/playing_the_game/settlements.md

 A settlement of the Outpost tier usually has a terrain feat as its first feat.

-Some examples are as follows:
+Some example terrain feats are as follows:

 | Name | Advantage | Disadvantage |
 |:-----|:----------|:-------------|